deepseek-mcp-server

 npx @modelcontextprotocol/inspector node ./build/index.js

-The inspector connects to the server via stdio transport, allowing you to:
+The inspector opens in your browser and connects to the server via stdio transport.
+It allows you to:

 - View available tools